codematsing/django-formset-debug/docs/source/richtext.rst

 entry in the current line.
 It hence can be used to group buttons which belong together.

+.. rubic:: FontFamily

+The class :class:`formset.richtext.controls.FontFamily` can be used to change the font family of the selected text.
+It must be initialized with a list of two-tuples, containing the CSS class as its first element and a label as its second element.
+The ``FontFamily`` is based on the ``ClassBaseControlElement`` control element – check below for details.

+.. rubric:: FontSize

+The class :class:`formset.richtext.controls.FontSize` can be used to change the font size of the selected text.
+It also is based on the ``ClassBaseControlElement`` control element and must be initialized with a list of two-tuples.

+.. rubric:: LineHeight

+The class :class:`formset.richtext.controls.LineHeight` can be used to change the line height of the current paragraph.
+It also is based on the ``ClassBaseControlElement`` control element and must be initialized with a list of two-tuples.

 Generic Control Elements
 ------------------------